Taco night is a regular dinner in my house and these leftover pulled pork tacos aka leftover pork carnitas are a family favorite.

 The pulled pork had been slow roasted to perfection…tender and so full of flavor.

-Paired with black beans, crumbled queso fresco, pico de gallo and fresh avocado, these pulled pork tacos disappeared quickly.
+Paired with black beans, crumbled queso fresco, pico de gallo and fresh avocado, this delicious meal disappeared quickly.

-Perfect to celebrate Cinco de Mayo, this recipe fits the bill for a neighborhood Mexican celebration.
+Perfect to celebrate Cinco de Mayo, this easy recipe fits the bill for a neighborhood Mexican celebration.

-Anytime we slow roast pork tenderloin, I make sure we make enough for dinner the next night.
+Anytime we slow roast pork tenderloin, I make sure we make enough for a quick meal the next night.

-When you have leftovers, there is always plenty for Taco Tuesday.
+When you have lots of leftovers, there is always plenty for Taco Tuesday.

-As long as you have plenty of toppings, Mexican night is always a winner!
+As long as you have your favorite toppings, Mexican night is always a winner!

 Make sure you have a selection of soft tacos as well as crispy corn shells for options and picky eaters.

 Chop up fresh tomato and avocado and drain a can of black beans.